 What is the PAT?

-The Physics Aptitude Test is the entrance test for a number of STEM courses at Oxford, including Physics, Physics and Philosophy, Engineering Science, and Materials Science.
+The Physics Admissions Test, formerly known as the Phyics Aptitude Test, is the entrance test for a number of STEM courses at Oxford, including Physics, Physics and Philosophy, Engineering Science, and Materials Science.

 What does the PAT test?